rabbitmq/rabbitmq-website/tutorials/tutorial-two-java-stream.md

 ### Setup

-This part of the tutorial consists in writing two programs in Java; a producer that sends a wave of messages with a poison message at the end, and a consumer that receives messages and stops when it gets the poison message.
+This part of the tutorial consists in writing two programs in Java; a producer that sends a wave of messages with a marker message at the end, and a consumer that receives messages and stops when it gets the marker message.
 It shows how a consumer can navigate through a stream and can even restart where it left off in a previous execution.

 This tutorial uses [the stream Java client](/tutorials/tutorial-one-java-stream#using-the-java-stream-client).